Tiny E.Timor to become world's first plastic-neutral nation

 If successful, RESPECT will be used as a model for other developing countries suffocating in plastic waste.

-“This will be a really valuable program, not just for the people of Timor-Leste, but also to share the knowledge and technologies to other countries and islands globally,” said Jo Ruxton, chief executive officer of Plastic Oceans UK, a charity with a plastics focus.

-Reporting by Michael Taylor @MickSTaylor; Editing by Lyndsay Griffiths.
+"This will be a really valuable programme, not just for the people of Timor-Leste, but also to share the knowledge and technologies to other countries and islands globally," said Jo Ruxton, chief executive officer of Plastic Oceans UK, a charity with a plastics focus.
+(Reporting by Michael Taylor @MickSTaylor; Editing by Lyndsay Griffiths.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights, and climate change.
-Visit news.trust.org
+Visit news.trust.org)